ice-blog-header-image-Oct-2021

 Much of the cost of customs clearance is beyond your control.
 Duties are defined by law and by the value of the product you import.
 The MPF and HMF apply in most situations.
 A customs agent might decide to inspect your shipment even when you and your broker do everything by the book.

-But there are some things you can do to avoid unnecessary expenses:
+But here are some things you can do to avoid the unnecessary expenses:

 • Work with that broker to make sure you choose the correct HS codes and meet any regulatory requirements that apply to your cargo.
 HS codes change regularly, and customs brokers will stay abreast of these changes so you don’t have to.